pecheylauren02/mysql-readme/README.md

 - **Department Number:** The query successfully retrieves the department numbers and associates them with the corresponding salary data and employee count.
 - **Average Salary:** The `AVG(SAL)` function correctly calculates the average salary for each department, based on the employees assigned to that department.
 This helps in understanding the pay distribution within each department.
 - **Employee Count:** The `COUNT(*)` function returns the number of employees in each department.
 This provides insight into the size of each department and the distribution of the workforce.

+## Conclusion

+This repository presents a series of SQL queries designed for interaction with the "COMPANY1" database, with an emphasis on the management of employees and departments.
+The queries explore fundamental SQL concepts, including JOIN operations, data filtering, aggregation, and advanced data analysis techniques.

+The queries offer valuable insights into organizational structure, compensation practices, and departmental operations, effectively demonstrating critical SQL competencies applicable to real-world database management and reporting tasks.
+This project provides a foundational resource for individuals seeking to advance their expertise in SQL within business contexts.

+## References:

+The following sources have been used for the understanding, development and production of this MySQL project:

+- Brookshear, J. & Brylow, D. (2019) *Computer Science - An Overview*.
+13th ed.
+Harlow: Pearson.
+- DuBois, P. (2019) *MySQL Developer's Library*.
+5th ed.
+Sebastopol, CA, USA: O'Reilly Media.
+- Hoffman, J. (1996) *Introduction to Structured Query Language*.
+1st Ed.
+Upper Saddle River, NJ, USA: Prentice Hall.
+- MySQL.
+(2023) MySQL Workbench.
+Available at: https://www.mysql.com/products/workbench/ (Accessed: 19 January 2025).
+- Nichter, D. (2022) *Efficient MySQL Performance*.
+1st ed.
+Sebastopol, CA, USA: O'Reilly Media.
+- W3Schools (n.d.)
+SQL Tutorial.
+Available at: https://www.w3schools.com/sql/ (Accessed: 19 January 2025).